godotengine/godot-docs/learning/features/shading/shading_language.rst

 Passing values to shaders is possible.
 These are global to the whole shader and called *uniforms*.
 When a shader is later assigned to a material, the uniforms will appear as editable parameters on it.
-Uniforms can't be written from within the shadr.
+Uniforms can't be written from within the shader.

 .. code-block:: glsl